raphaelsc/Play-With-Seastar/README.md

 If you got stuck and cannot find an answer anywhere, feel free to contact other Seastar developers at Seastar mailing list: seastar-dev@googlegroups.com

-This repository contains a simple Seastar program that will asynchronously sleep for one second and print hello world.
+This repository contains a simple example program that will asynchronously sleep for one second and print hello world.
 Other example programs may be included in the future.